greatbritdan/AidanBot/README.md

 # AidanBot
 ## Latest Version: V2.1
-### AidanBot is a community bot, designed to bring communities togteher through a wide vareity of commands and configiration.
+### AidanBot is a community bot, designed to bring communities togteher through a wide variety of commands and configuration.

 ---